fangming-myob/jira-calc/README.md

 # Advance
 ## Precondition
-Please make sure you have installed JVM before starting application.
+Please make sure you have installed JVM before starting the application.

 ## How to change the result scope?
 Open ./env/jql.txt and change the filter condition